Next Training Dates | 11 Jan – 22 Jan 2021

 Recognition of Prior Learning (RPL)

-RPL is recognition of prior learning or skills obtained from previous study or work/life experience.
 Learners, who through prior learning or experience believe they have gained competence in any of the skill areas, may be granted RPL upon substantiation of that claim.

 NB: RPL does not give the student a discount in course fees.